 I was looking at the face of a little girl with an ugly, scarred face.
 She had marks on her face like that of the girl in The Exorcist.
 I was scared and ran out of the room.
 The corridor was relatively darker.
-I stood there, trying to make sense of what I just saw.
+I stood there, trying to make sense of what I’d just seen.

 I figured it was probably an illusion, so I decided to go back into the room.
 As soon as I started walking back to the room, the girl appeared in the corridor out of nowhere, still on her knees and staring at me.
 Then, all of a sudden, she started chasing me, crawling on her knees!

 I ran out of the corridor and down the stairs into a different room.
 I thought I was safe in this new room, but I soon felt her evil presence in the room.
 The walls of the room were shaking, and she was the one shaking them.
 I woke up after that.